lexiecorn/oto-gapo/SOCIAL_FEED_PHASE_1-4_COMPLETE.md

-# Social Feed Implementation - Phases 1-4 Complete ✅
+# Social Feed Implementation - Phases 1-7 Complete ✅

 ## Summary

-I've successfully completed **Phases 1-4** of the social feed implementation (backend, models, services, and state management).
-This represents approximately **40-50% of the total implementation**.
+Successfully completed **Phases 1-7** of the social feed implementation (backend, models, services, state management, UI, routing, and integration).
+This represents approximately **75-80% of the total implementation**.

+**Status**: Social Feed feature is fully implemented and integrated into the app (v1.0.0+10)
+**Remaining**: Testing (Phase 8) and Documentation completion (Phase 9)

 ---